Seidman, Margulis & Fairman, LLP

 Cooney & Conway is a Chicago-based personal injury firm with approximately 65 years of experience, handling burn injury, workplace, and product liability cases.

 Chicago is home to several hospitals recognized for their capacity to treat serious burn injuries.
 Loyola University Medical Center in nearby Maywood operates one of the region's established burn units and is a verified burn center by the American Burn Association.
 Stroger Hospital of Cook County, located on the Near West Side, is a Level I trauma center that treats a high volume of burn patients from across the county, including many uninsured and underinsured Chicagoans.
 Northwestern Memorial Hospital in Streeterville is another major Level I trauma center that handles complex burn and reconstructive cases.
 University of Chicago Medical Center on the South Side provides burn care within its trauma and surgical services.
-For pediatric burn patients, Ann & Robert H. Lurie Children's Hospital of Chicago is the region's primary children's hospital and handles pediatric burn cases, while Shriners Hospitals for Children — Chicago, located in the Andersonville neighborhood, specifically specializes in pediatric burn care and rehabilitation and provides services regardless of a family's ability to pay.
+For pediatric burn patients, Ann & Robert H. Lurie Children's Hospital of Chicago is the region's primary children's hospital and handles pediatric burn cases, while Shriners Hospitals for Children, Chicago, located in the Andersonville neighborhood, specifically specializes in pediatric burn care and rehabilitation and provides services regardless of a family's ability to pay.
 Knowing which facility is closest and most appropriate for the severity of a burn can affect both medical outcomes and, later, the documentation available to support a legal claim.

 Chicago's industrial and urban character produces a distinct pattern of burn injury causes.
 The following are among the most frequently encountered in Cook County legal matters:

 Industrial and Refinery Accidents: The Southeast Side of Chicago and nearby communities such as Whiting, Indiana, host significant petrochemical and manufacturing operations.
 Workers at these facilities can be exposed to flash fires, chemical burns, steam explosions, and hot metal contact.
-Illinois workers who are injured on the job may have both a workers' compensation claim and, in some circumstances, a third-party personal injury claim against a contractor, equipment manufacturer, or property owner other than their employer.

 Electrical Burns: Chicago's extensive electrical grid, combined with older building stock and active construction, creates conditions for arc flash incidents, downed power lines, and contact with energized equipment.
 Electrical burns are particularly dangerous because the external wound may not reflect the depth of internal tissue damage.
 Electricians, construction workers, and utility workers face elevated risk.